 This step on how to cut jeans into shorts is something you shouldn’t skip.
 You have a lot of options for edging the jeans, namely:

-Apart from adding finishing touches on the shorts’ hems, you can add some glam to the shorts using the following suggestions.
+Apart from adding finishing touches to the DIY jean shorts’ hems, you can add some glam to the shorts using the following suggestions.

 - Embellish - You can embellish your newly cut-off shorts with sequins, beads, and more.
 You can follow a particular pattern or just distribute them anywhere on the shorts.
 You may also paint some areas or add a patch on one leg or one back pocket.